speedwing/cardano-staking-pool-edu/SETUP_MONITORING.md

 # Setup Monitoring System with Prometheus and Grafana

-Once we have a running node (bp and/or relays), it is suggested to set up a monitoring system to check its performance over time.
+Once we have a running node (at least one bp or relay), it is suggested to set up a monitoring system to check its performance over time.
 The Cardano node natively provides metrics for the Prometheus and EKG monitorig system.
 This guide provides a step-by-step instruction in order to retrieve the Prometheus metrics from all your nodes and